dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 The PocketIC binary can be left in your working directory or you can specify the path to the binary by setting the `POCKET_IC_BIN` environmental variable.

-Then, run the following command to install PocketIC in your Python virtual environment:
+Then, run the following command to install PocketIC:

 ```
 pip3 install pocket-ic